Anxiety in Children: How Today’s Climate Is Shaping a Stressed Generation

 Childhood anxiety isn’t a trend.
 It’s a predictable response to prolonged stress in an overstimulated world.
 Supporting kids today requires more than telling them to “be resilient.”
 It requires structure, emotional education, thoughtful boundaries around technology, and adults willing to slow things down.

+Children don’t need a problem-free world.
 They need grounded adults who help them learn how to live in one.

 Comments